AuReMe/metage2metabo-postaviz/README.md

 Once on the homepage you're free to explore the test data.

-Metacyc database is not include in test option.
+Note that Metacyc database information related to the ontology of metbolites and pathways is not included in test option.

-The differents tabulation will be explain below.
+Tab contents are described below.

 ##  Documentation